basgoncalves/bip_opensim_hungarian_usports/instructions.md

     6. Assess marker errors
     7. Repeat with different weights

-    Note: Right click the models to show/hide, change offset,...
+    Note: Right click the models to show/hide, change offset, etc...

 ### 2.1.1 Questions
 - How do marker weights change scale factors?
 - What are, approximately, total, RMS, and maximum marker errors?
 - Plot hip, knee, and ankle angles
 - What is the peak hip flexion angle during sprinting?